dotnet/AspNetCore.Docs/webhooks/overview.rst

 The two key concepts here are *Receivers* and *Handlers*:

-* Receivers are responsible for handling the particular flavor of WebHook from a given sender and for enforcing security checks to ensure that the WebHook request indeed is from the intended sender.
+* *Receivers* are responsible for handling the particular flavor of WebHook from a given sender and for enforcing security checks to ensure that the WebHook request indeed is from the intended sender.

-* Handlers are typicaly where user code runs processing the particular WebHook.
+* *Handlers* are typically where user code runs processing the particular WebHook.

 In the following nodes these concepts are described in more details.